iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 > See also `dvc stage add`, a helper command to write stages in `dvc.yaml`.

-The most important part of a stage it's the terminal command(s) it executes (`cmd` field).
+The most important part of a stage is the terminal command(s) it executes (`cmd` field).
 This is what DVC runs when the stage is reproduced (see `dvc repro`).